andersonbond/nha/README.md

 # LIS 2026 – Lot Information System

-A production-grade **Lot Information System** tailored for Philippine-based deployment.
-The system is built for government or enterprise use with an emphasis on clarity, auditability, and long-term maintainability.
+A production-grade **Lot Information System**.
+Built for NHA use with an emphasis on clarity, auditability, and long-term maintainability.

 ## Tech stack